bobwere/Flutter_Unleashed/README.md

    and also manage current users favourite pokemons
  * for the response page employed local state (setstate) to manage api locals since its only consumed by the response page only

+## Persisting State
+ * used SharedPreference to persist state between each app kill/restart

 ## App Responsiveness to different Screen Resolutions
  * employed global auto scale and auto resize depending on different breakpoints e.g mobile 480 , tablet 800 , desktop 1000
  * employed use of MediaQuery for layout widget, to scale according to screen size